turingschool/md_launch_curriculum/Mod0/computer-setup.md

 To ensure that you are prepared for your first session:
 - Watch the [Slack Tutorial Video](https://www.youtube.com/watch?v=tfq333EpWgM).
-- Upload a clear and appropriate headshot for your profile image.
+- Upload a clear and appropriate photo of yourself for your profile image.
 - [Set up your Slack profile](https://www.loom.com/share/6f10b796c90f40c09594899d71bf401a) to include your cohort, program, pronouns, and time zone.
 - It's a good idea to get in the habit of checking Slack daily starting now.